Programs

 One goal of the Housing for Health project is to change how communities and their residents understand the relationship between their community environment and their health.
 The focus of our Community Engagement is to share knowledge on the link between neighbourhood design and health impacts, and support local champions to improve their community environments for active living, healthy food access and social connections.

-In Edmonton, our Community Engagement activities are delivered in partnership with local Community Leagues.
+In Edmonton, our Community Engagement activities partnered with local Community Leagues.
 EFCL Website

-In Whitecourt, our Community Engagement activities are delivered in partnership with existing community partnerships and initiatives such as the Reducing the Impact of Financial Strain (RIFS) Committee.
+In Whitecourt, our Community Engagement activities partnered with initiatives such as the Reducing the Impact of Financial Strain (RIFS) Committee.

 HEALTHY COMMUNITY WORKSHOPS

-As part of the Housing for Health project, our team hosts Healthy Community Workshops with our community partners.
-The goal of the Healthy Community Workshops is to hear the interests and needs of community members, and together create ideas for improving local spaces to enhance health.
+As part of the Housing for Health project, our team held Healthy Community Workshops with our community partners.
+The Healthy Community Workshops built on the interests and needs of community members, and together create ideas for improving local spaces to enhance health.
 Community members help to choose an idea that can be tested in their neighbourhood on a temporary basis as a pilot community intervention towards more permanent solutions to improve health and well-being, and help the people in that community or neighbourhood to thrive.

 PILOT COMMUNITY INTERVENTIONS

-As part of the Housing for Health project, our team is testing different ideas and short-term projects for changing our community environments.
-One goal is to demonstrate what is possible - and quickly and easily implementable - in local spaces when we re-imagine our communities for health.
+As part of the Housing for Health project, our team worked with different ideas and short-term projects for changing our community environments.
+One goal has been to demonstrate what is possible - and quickly and easily implementable - in local spaces when we re-imagine our communities for health.

-In partnership with various community organizations, the Housing for Health team tests different pilot ideas for improving community environments for health.
-In the spirit of tactical urbanism (please see http://tacticalurbanismguide.com/about/), these pilot projects are short-term pop-ups to help communities to experiment with health-promoting changes to their neighbourhoods.
+In partnership with various community organizations, the Housing for Health team tested different pilot ideas for improving community environments for health.
+In the spirit of tactical urbanism (please see http://tacticalurbanismguide.com/about/), these pilot projects were short-term pop-ups to help communities to experiment with health-promoting changes to their neighbourhoods.
 The pop-up method helps to create real change in communities rapidly.
-It also helps us to collect input on the pilot project from residents and learn more about people’s experiences with these new ideas.
+Valubale input on the pilot project was collected from residents to learn more about people’s experiences with these new ideas.

-All temporary pop-up projects will be designed and brought to life with the help of community volunteers brought together by our partner community groups and organizations.
-If you are interested in getting involved, please sign up on our Volunteer page.
+All temporary pop-up projects were designed and brought to life with the help of community volunteers brought together by our partner community groups and organizations.

 PILOT DEVELOPMENTS